“Missionaries and the Birth of International Development” Draft

 “Path Dependence through Agglomeration Spillovers: Evidence from the Beet Sugar Industry” (Submitted)

-This paper presents evidence of path dependence in economic geography by investigating the agglomeration spillovers from US beet sugar factories, which attracted large-scale manufacturing facilities near farmlands.
+This paper investigates the agglomeration spillovers from the beet sugar industry, which was supported by U.S. government as an industrial policy to encourage rural development during the early twentieth century.
 To estimate the effects of plant openings, I identify runner-up locations for beet sugar plants from a historical trade journal and find that these plant openings had large and long-lasting effects on population and manufacturing activities over one hundred years.
+The local jobs multiplier was significantly larger in less populated areas, suggesting that low congestion in sparsely settled regions enabled a sizeable impact.
 The agglomeration spillovers benefited industries not only directly linked through input-output linkages but also extended to broader, less related industries outside the production chain of agricultural processing.

 This paper estimates the elasticities of productivity and costs of R&D with respect to urban concentration using data on 0.3 million scientists across American cities.
 We introduce a novel shift-share instrumental variable based on university-origin and destination-city pairs.
 Our findings show that the agglomeration elasticity of patents is generally higher than that of wages.
 However, while place-based costs remain constant across cities of varying sizes, the agglomeration elasticity of patents declines significantly in cities above the median size.
 These results suggest that place-based policies aimed at fostering economic activity in non-superstar cities could enhance the aggregate productivity of R&D.